I Wanna Talk About Me: Content

 Similar to Keith's 1998 single "Getcha Some", "I Wanna Talk About Me" is cited as an example of country-rap, due to the use of a strong beat and rhythmically spoken lyrics.
 "I Wanna Talk About Me" tells of a male's frustration in his inability to converse with his partner, who wants to talk about herself.
 In the chorus, the singer states "I like talking about you, you, you, you, usually / But occasionally / I wanna talk about me".
 A musical strength of the song is its use of a I-V-vi-IV arpeggio played in a punchy rhythm.

-Blake Shelton was originally slated to record the song.
-However, his label turned it down, as they thought it would be too risky of a debut single.

 Critical reception

 Ray Waddell, of Billboard magazine said that men could relate to the song, "which Keith manages to sell through sheer force of personality."
 For The Washington Post, Paul Farhi called the song "a good-natured ditty" whose chorus "is either a justified demand for equal time or the response of an egotistical jerk."
 In contrast, Stephen Thomas Erlewine of All Music Guide called the song a "mocking macho white-rap" and the "weakest track" on Pull My Chain.

-Pat Haggerty of the Chicago Sun-Times stated that the song is a wonderful “Saturday night anthem” and that he can imagine a group of “young boys” and “girls” “rocking” “out” to it at a cabin.

 Reviewing the music video, Edward Morris of Country Music Television called the video a "comic gem and all the proof...that Keith can handle any acting chore."